iotaledger/firefly/.github/pull_request_template.md

 ## Description
 Please summarize your changes, describing __what__ they are and __why__ they were made.

+## Changelog
+Please write an accurate and concise changelog for your changes.

 ## Relevant Issues
 Please list any related issues (e.g. bug, task).